 Instructor's Solutions Manual (Download Only), by James Lapp (Colorado Mesa University), contains solutions to all the exercises.
-These files are available to qualified instructors through Pearson Education's online catalog at www.pearsonhighered.com/irc or within MyStatLab.
+These files are available to qualified instructors at www.pearsonglobaleditions.com/Triola or within MyStatLab.

 Insider's Guide to Teaching with the Triola Statistics Series, by Mario F. Triola, contains sample syllabi and tips for incorporating projects, as well as lesson overviews, extra examples, minimum outcome objectives, and recommended assignments for each chapter.